 8. Parallel Grip Lat Pulldown

-This version of the lat pulldown helps target your lower lats, which are sometimes ‘hard to reach’ in the more traditional versions of lat pulldowns.
-The parallel grip recruits your biceps and forearms as well, making this a great all-round upper body exercise.
+The parallel grip is a version of the lat pulldown that targets your lower lats and applies the grip attachment.
+The muscles are sometimes hard to reach in the more traditional versions of lat pulldown machine exercises.
+The parallel grip recruits your biceps and forearms as well, making this a great all-around upper-body exercise.

 Strengthening this combination of muscles and teaching them to work in unison will significantly increase your performance in other exercises such as pull-ups, chin-ups, and all variations of rows.
 So, it’s a great ‘bang for your buck’ exercise to include in your upper body workout day!